 - At least 15 hours in specific dementia care training within the last two years

 The fee to take the CAC exam is $165.
 Exams are administered through Pearson VUE Professional Testing Centers.
-Click here to apply to take the test.
+Click here for instructions on how to apply to take the test.

 The CAC maintains certification with $35 yearly renewal and six hours of continuing education credits.